ari-rosen/Rose/docs/(1)GettingStarted.md

     app.run();
 }
 ```
+> Note that the inclusion of a #define to specify platform is absoutly required

 This should result in a blank window opening with the title ```Rose Engine```

+Windows created with Rose are not resizable

 You can edit the title of the window in the ```Rose::Application``` constructor
 ```cpp